nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 7.
 Finally, a `CommandResult` is created containing that `Internship` and its `ObservableList<Event>` and it is returned to `LogicManager` for use in the UI.

-The following sequence diagram shows how the select command works:
+The following *Sequence Diagram* shows how the `select` command works:

 <p align="center">